 I was reading in the Book of Mormon the other day and came across this familiar verse:

 But, behold, the righteous, the saints of the Holy One of Israel, they who have believed in the Holy One of Israel, they who have endured the crosses of the world, and despised the shame of it, they shall inherit the kingdom of God, which was prepared for them from the foundation of the world, and their joy shall be full forever.

 I always interpreted despising the "shame" of the world to mean despising the shameful practices and attitudes of the world.
 But now that I read it, another meaning comes out that I hadn't considered before: despising the shame the world heaps on us.

 The world wants us to hide our light

-In other words, nowadays “confessing” Christ becomes an actual confession– a public admission of guilt that you are a member of a strange, fringe, a-scientific cult.
+In other words, nowadays "confessing" Christ becomes an actual confession– a public admission of guilt.
+Guilt for being a member of a strange, fringe, anti-scientific cult.
 Like if you were to reveal you were a flat-earther or anti-vaxxer, except worse (actually, in some segments of society, I would guess the anti-vaccine belief would even appear more normal and acceptable than our religion).
 Many view our beliefs as not just incorrect, but harmful, hateful, and destructive.
-They are angry that we not only believe this Jesus stuff, but that our version of Jesus teaches only to avoid throwing stones, but also to sin no more.
-Ad the fact that we bring our kids up in such a belief makes us outright dangerous in their minds.
+They are angry that we not only believe this Jesus stuff, but that our version of Jesus teaches not only to avoid throwing stones, but also to sin no more.
+And the fact that we bring our kids up in such a belief makes us outright dangerous in their minds.